LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/encryptDecrypt.md

 ```

 ### 5. Save encryption key & access control condition
-Now, we can save the encryption key with the access control condition, which tells Lit that users that meet this access control condition should be able to decrypt.
+Now, we save the encryption key with the access control condition.
+Both are needed for Lit to know who should be able to decrypt.

 For more info, please check out our [API docs](https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#litnodeclient).
 ```js